sfarajli/slcf/README.md

 4. Log out, log back in, and run `startx` on the TTY.

 # Dependencies
 If GUI is disabled in the install file then build dependencies are not needed.
+Both program and script dependencies are optional but recommended.

 ## Build time dependencies
 - curl